Lofia/Article_Crowdsourcing/crawler/README.md

 Geometry visualization of condition (3):
 $f(x)$ is maximized at $x_0$ subject to $x\in A$, where $A$ is a convex set $\Leftrightarrow$ $\nabla f(x_0)\cdot (x-x_0)\leq 0$ for any $x\in A$
 <div align="center"><img src="https://github.com/Lofia/Article_Crowdsourcing/blob/main/crawler/image.png" width="700"></div>

+---
+### 2-23-2023
+Finished reading the Selection-Bias paper.

+---
+### 3-2-2023
+Wrote a simulation draft for the selection-bias paper.